 Most blenders from these brands don't stand out as multi-purpose blenders, but they generally perform very well when processing fibrous ingredients, which is important for smooth fruit smoothies and well-blended sauces and soups.
 Most come with cup rings or to-go lids, so you can drink directly from the jar or take your smoothie on the go.

-Ninja makes a variety of personal blenders that are in the same price range as NutriBullet.
+Ninja makes personal blenders in the same price range as NutriBullet.
 The brand dominates our best personal blenders list, partly because Ninja blenders don't have the same downsides: they can crush ice and come with dishwasher-safe blades.
-The best Ninja blenders are also sturdier than the best NutriBullet blenders.
+The best Ninja blenders are also sturdier than the best NutriBullet models.
 However, most Ninja models have very sharp blades that require careful handling.
-You may prefer a NutriBullet if you mostly make smoothies and protein shakes or if you're looking for a quieter blender.
+If you're deciding between a Ninja and a NutriBullet, check out our full brand comparison for more information.